Q: We are apprehensive about placement; what should we do?

 A:

-Should your loved one not have the resources to pay for their care, Medicaid, a state/federal funding program will cover the cost.
-Under this plan, should a family desire a private room, family members may contribute to cover the difference between the Medicaid rate and the private room rate.
+Several room options are available for those opting to pay for a private room.
+Also family members may contribute to cover the difference between the Medicaid rate and the private room rate.

 Contact Us